ideal-lab5/idn-sdk/contracts/README.md

 - Receive randomness through XCM callbacks using the Pulse trait
 - Store and manage pulse data, including randomness, round numbers, and signatures
 - Abstract away the complexity of XCM message construction
+- Configurable pallet indices and parachain IDs for different environments

 ### Usage